 GMC: To enter the GMC, a student must be full-time, be a U.S. citizen, be in good physical condition, and be of good moral character.
-Student must also possess a minimum of 2.0 collegiate GPA.
+Current college students must also possess a minimum 2.0 collegiate GPA.

-POC: In addition to the GMC requirements, POC cadets must have passed the AFROTC Physical Fitness Test.
-They must be selected by a board of USAF Officers, and have completed a four-week field training encampment.
+POC: To enter the POC, cadets must have successfully completed the GMC, possess a minimum 2.0 collegiate GPA (2.5 for scholarship cadets), have passed the Air Force Officer Qualifying Test (AFOQT), and have passed the AFROTC Physical Fitness Test.
+They must be selected by a board of USAF Officers and have completed a two-week field training encampment.

-While Aerospace Studies courses are designed to prepare eligible students for commissioning as Second Lieutenants in the USAF, the AS academic courses are open to all interested students, even those who do not meet GMC or POC entry requirements.
+While Aerospace Studies courses are designed to prepare eligible students for commissioning as Second Lieutenants in the US Air Force or US Space Force, the AS academic courses are open to all interested students, even those who do not meet GMC or POC entry requirements.
 There is no armed forces service obligation for joining the GMC.
 AFROTC detachment personnel will explain any commitments associated with AFROTC scholarships or POC entry.

-Field Training: AFROTC cadets who have completed the GMC course work and meet other requirements for POC entry will normally attend the fourweek USAF field training encampment between their sophomore and junior years.
-Leadership Evaluation and Development is a mentally and physically demanding period of concentrated USAF training.
+Field Training: AFROTC cadets who have completed the GMC course work and meet other requirements for POC entry will normally attend the two-week USAF field training encampment between their sophomore and junior years.
+This is a mentally and physically demanding period of concentrated USAF training.